Do You Qualify for Idaho’s 3% Waste Oil Heater Investment Tax Credit?

 Idaho State Regulations Regarding Waste Oil

 Like most states, Idaho’s used oil laws mimic the federal EPA standards for managing used oil.
-Every oil generator in the state from the DIY car owner to trucking companies must adhere to the same set of standards including storing used oil in watertight containers, maintaining the condition of all waste oil containers, and effectively managing any spills that occur.
-Label all containers filled with waste oil as such, and take steps to minimize waste.
+Every oil generator in the state, from the DIY car owner to trucking companies, must adhere to the same set of standards.
+These regulations include storing used oil in watertight containers, properly labeling all containers filled with waste oil, maintaining the condition of all waste oil containers, and effectively managing any spills.
+Additionally, all used oil generators must take steps to minimize waste.

+The importance of adhering to these regulations can not be overstated.
 Even one quart of oil can contaminate 250,000 gallons of potable water, and used oil containing hazardous properties can cause serious health problems for humans.
-When organizations and individuals fail to comply with the existing standards for oil management, they may face state and federal penalties and suffer from unexpected health outcomes.
+Additionally, when organizations and individuals fail to comply with oil management standards, they may face state and federal penalties.

 Using Waste Oil as Fuel in Idaho

-Many residents use waste oil as a source of fuel for energy recovery in the state.
-As long as waste oil burning practices comply with applicable regulations, waste oil heating and cooling systems can provide a free source of energy and reduce the costs associated with legal disposal methods.
+Many residents use waste oil as a fuel source for energy recovery in Idaho.
+As long as waste oil burning practices comply with applicable regulations, waste oil heating and cooling systems can provide free energy.
+Additionally, using waste oil as fuel in Idaho can reduce the costs associated with legal disposal methods.

-High-efficiency waste oil burning systems allow users to enjoy a BTU output without worrying about environmental pollution.
-The system burns off all contaminants and minimizes the number of byproducts released into the air during burning.
-Owners of these systems enjoy saving on energy bills during cold winters and can better maintain the comfort level of work bays and garages throughout the year.
+High-efficiency waste oil burning systems allow users to enjoy a higher BTU output without worrying about environmental pollution.
+The system burns off all contaminants and minimizes the number of by-products released into the air during burning.
+Owners of these systems enjoy savings on energy bills during cold winters and can better maintain the comfort level of work bays and garages throughout the year.

 Benefits of Energy Recovery Through Waste Oil Burners

-Organizations that retrofit their service departments and garages with high-efficiency used oil burners can take advantage of a free resource at their disposal.
+Organizations that retrofit their service departments and garages with high-efficiency used oil burners can start capturing the full value of the resources at their disposal.
 As the price of oil fluctuates, many recycling organizations are starting to charge for their services.
 When companies can reuse the waste oil they generate, they can eliminate the hassle of scheduling pick up services.
 Cutting-edge systems also deliver impressive heating and cooling results for 9,000–10,000-ft2 spaces.
 Compared to conventional annual heating costs, a waste oil burning system can save businesses thousands of dollars over the years.

 Sources: